discordx-ts/discordx/docs/docs/general/dependencyInjection.md

 # IOC support via DI

-Discordx supports multiple DI containers to help you efficiently manage and architect large applications that wish to take advantage of an IOC paradigm
+discordx supports multiple DI containers to help you efficiently manage and architect large applications that wish to take advantage of an IOC paradigm

 Another use for this approach is that sometimes, you will find yourself wanting to get hold of objects and instances and